RainingSea/cese/project/website/CulturalCalendar/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Flask as the backend framework, allowing for easy routing and handling of HTTP requests.
-The frontend will be built using HTML for the user interface.
-The interaction between the frontend and backend will occur through form submissions and URL routing, where the backend will process user input and return the appropriate HTML pages or data.
-User authentication will be handled through session management in Flask.", "UI design": "The user interface will consist of the following pages: \n1. **Registration Page**: Contains input fields for username and password, and a 'Register' button. \n2. **Login Page**: Contains input fields for username and password, and a 'Login' button. \n3. **Dashboard Page**: Displays a list of upcoming cultural events with a search bar at the top and links to event details. \n4. **Event Details Page**: Shows detailed information about a selected event with a 'Set Reminder' button. \n5. **Reminders Page**: Lists all reminders with options to delete each reminder. \nEach page will have a navigation bar for easy access to different sections of the application.", "Data Storage": "Data will be stored in local text files.
+"Implementation approach": "The application will be developed using Flask for the backend and HTML for the frontend.
+Flask will handle routing and user sessions, while HTML will provide the user interface.
+The architecture will be kept simple, focusing on core functionalities such as user registration, event viewing, and reminder management.",

+"UI design":"The main user interface components will include: 1.
+Registration Page: Input fields for username and password, and a submit button.
+2. Login Page: Input fields for username and password, and a submit button.
+3. Dashboard Page: A calendar/list view of events, a search bar, and links to event details.
+4. Event Details Page: Display of event information and a 'Set Reminder' button.
+5. Reminders Page: List of reminders with options to remove reminders.",

+"Data Storage":"Data will be stored in local text files.
 User data will be stored in 'users.txt', event data in 'events.txt', and reminders in 'reminders.txt'.
+Each type of data will be organized in separate files to facilitate easy access and management.",

-Each file will contain structured data, with each line representing a separate entry.
-For example, 'users.txt' will store username and password pairs, while 'events.txt' will store event details in a predefined format.", "File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/dashboard.html", "templates/event_details.html", "templates/reminders.html", "users.txt", "events.txt", "reminders.txt"], "Data structures and interfaces": " classDiagram
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/event_details.html", "templates/reminders.html", "users.txt", "events.txt", "reminders.txt"],

+"Data structures and interfaces": " classDiagram
     class Main {